 These are all extremely important tasks, so it is important to take great care when naming an executor.
 For help choosing your own executor, you should consider speaking with an attorney who can assist you.

-If you have questions about planning your own estate, please call 440-934-5330 to speak with one of the dedicated wills and estates attorneys at Kryszak & Associates, Co., LPA today.
+If you have questions about planning your own estate, please call 440-934-5330 to speak with one of the dedicated wills and estates attorneys at Kryszak Law Firm, Co., LPA today.